kauwers/simpleSubtitleTrack/README.md

 To run:
 1.
-Place all text tracks in the “simpleSubtitleTrack/text_tracks” folder.
+Create a folder named "text_tracks” inside the “simpleSubtitleTrack” folder.

 2.
 In Mac OS X Terminal, set the current directory to “simpleSubtitleTrack”.